TankChirag-1212/Devops_training/Day11/jenkins_2/README.md

 - ![Post-build](img/image6.png)
 ---------------
-6. Now we will create the `MVN Test` job by following the step from 1 to 4 and save the job.
+6. Now we will create the `MVN Test` job by following the step from 1 to 4 and save the job. <br>
+- **`
-- **there is only 1 change in 4th step i.e. instead of compile use test.
-Here we don't have to provide the post-build actions**
+there is only 1 change in 4th step i.e. instead of compile use test.
+Here we don't have to provide the post-build actions `**
 ---------------
 7. Now before running the jobs we first create the `New View` at the Dashboard so that we can see the actual working of pipeline we created.
 Name the new view as `MVN Pipeline` and select the `Build Pipeline view` option and click create